PR-Pilot-AI/smart-project-template/README.md

 Instruct the AI agent to build something for you using its **[agent capabilities](https://docs.pr-pilot.ai/capabilities.html)**.

+### 🧙‍♂️ Generate Tool
+Instruct the AI agent to generate a new tool for your project.

 ### 🧙‍♂️ Workflow Wizard
 Create new workflows tailored to your project using the **[workflow wizard](https://github.com/PR-Pilot-AI/smart-project-template/actions/workflows/workflow_wizard.yaml)**.